masumesani/From-Data-to-Action-Leveraging-SQL-and-Tableau-for-Marketing-and-Analytics/README.md

 **Connecting Tableau to MySQL:** Tableau allows you to connect directly to your MySQL database.
 You'll need to provide the same connection details used for your SQL client, allowing Tableau to access and visualize the data stored within MySQL.

 By setting up these tools and establishing the connections, you'll be ready to leverage the power of SQL for data exploration, MySQL for data storage, and Tableau for creating impactful data visualizations!
+>[!NOTE]
+> Leveraging open-source and accessible software, we opted for MySQL and Tableau Public.
+Alternatively, for those with the expertise, custom SQL can offer greater speed and efficiency.
 ## Approach  <a name = "approach"></a>
 To bring data to life and implement an effective, actionable insight following steps of data science methodology were taken:
 ```mermaid